sec-bit/ckb-zkp/README.md

 ## Tests

-### Prerequises for testing
+### Prerequisites for testing

-1. Go to _./dependencies/zkp-toolkit/cli_ and enerate a vk file and a proof file using `zkp-toolkit`.
-Then put these files into anywhere of project folder, and assign the positions and names of the files in _./tests/src/tests.rs_.
-The default location and names suits the local dependency pattern.
+1. Go to _./dependencies/zkp-toolkit/cli_ and generate a vk file and a proof file using `zkp-toolkit`.
+Then put these files into anywhere of the project folder, and assign the positions and names of the files in _./tests/src/tests.rs_.
+The default location and names suit the local dependency pattern.

    Use groth16 scheme & bn_256 curve: